BackofenLab/RNAProt/README.md

 #### User-defined region annotations

 User-defined features in the form of region information (BED) for annotating transcript or genomic input regions can also be supplied.
 For this `rnaprot gt` and `rnaprot gp` require a table file with a specific format (feature ID, BED file path, feature type) provided via `--feat-in`.
-The table format is described in the [Inputs](#inputs) section below. `rnaprot gt` also offers two additional options for one-hot encoding and feature normalization (see mode options `--feat-in-1h` and `--feat-in-norm`).
+The table format is described in the [Inputs](#inputs) section below. `rnaprot gt` also offers two more options for one-hot encoding and feature normalization (see mode options `--feat-in-1h` and `--feat-in-norm`).